ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

 - Propeller rotations: 1,500 rotations per minute

-- Steering via attached rudder (or possibly mounting 2 Pods on either side of the boat).
+- Steering via attached rudder (or optionally mounting 2 Pods on either side of the boat).

 - Input Voltage: 39 Volt - 60 Volt

-- Brushless DC direct drive motor, therefore low maintenance
+- Brushless DC direct drive motor, so low maintenance

 - Maximum overall efficiency: 55%